Maddy Earl: Sheffield United (loan)

-After signing professionally with parent club Arsenal, Earl signed on full loan with Sheffield United for the rest of the 2024-25 football season.
+After signing professionally with parent club Arsenal, Earl signed on full loan with Sheffield United for the rest of the 2024–25 football season.
 After signing on 20 January 2025, Earl went on to make 5 appearances for the Blades across all competitions.

 Ipswich Town (loan)

 On 4 September 2025, Earl joined Women's Super League 2 club Ipswich Town for the 2025–26 season.
-She made her debut off the bench for the Tractor Girls in the 74th minute of a 4 - 0 loss on opening day, away at Southampton.
+She made her debut off the bench for the Tractor Girls in the 74th minute of a 4–0 loss on opening day, away at Southampton.

+Earl scored her first goal for Ipswich Town in their FA Cup Third Round win against AFC Portchester, scoring Ipswich's 5th goal as well as picking up two assists, and was named She’s A Baller’s Baller of the Round for her efforts.

+Earl was recalled from her loan at the end of the 2026 winter transfer window, having made 8 appearances in all competitions for the Tractor Girls, scoring her only goal for the club in their FA Cup win against AFC Portchester.

+Glasgow City (loan)

+On 5 January 2026, Earl joined SWPL 1 side Glasgow City on loan for the remainder of the 2025–26 season.
+Earl made her debut for Glasgow City in a 4–0 win against Partick Thistle on 15 March 2026.
+She was in the matchday squad for Glasgow City's SWPL Cup win over Rangers, picking up her first piece of senior silverware.

 International career

 Earl has represented the England Under-17 and Under-19 national teams.

-In May 2022, she played in the 2022 UEFA Women's Under-17 Championship qualification, scoring her first international goal in the 16th minute of England's 0 - 8 win against Croatia.
+In May 2022, she played in the 2022 UEFA U-17 Championship qualification, scoring her first international goal in the 16th minute of England's 0 – 8 win against Croatia.
 England did not qualify for the finals tournament that year however, with the French Under-17 side topping their group, and England in second place.

-In November 2023, Earl received her first England U-19 call-up for the Young Lionesses' Algarve Cup match against Portugal and made her debut in a 2 - 2 draw.
+In November 2023, Earl received her first England U-19 call-up for the Young Lionesses' Algarve Cup match against Portugal and made her debut in a 2 – 2 draw.

-In July 2024, Earl featured in the 2024 UEFA Women's Under-19 Championship, where England lost 3–1 to Spain in the semi-final.
+In July 2024, Earl featured in the 2024 UEFA U-19 Championship, where England lost 3–1 to Spain in the semi-final.

 Playing Style

-Earl is a technically proficient attacking midfielder, with incredible skill and control on the ball.
-Her ability with both feet enables her to weave around opposition players with ease, making her a tough opponent to mark.
-She is an extremely creative player who is capable of contributing both goals and assists.
+Earl is an attacking midfielder who is described as technically skilled and comfortable in possession.
+She is able to use both feet and is noted for her ability to operate in advanced midfield areas, contributing to both goals and assists.